k0siara/CacheFlow/README.md

 ## Overview

-CacheFlow library solves this problem for you, prioviding several ready-to-use caching mechanisms that are **thread-safe** and based on Kotlin Flow (for now only in-memory, more to come in the future)
+CacheFlow library solves this problem for you, providing several ready-to-use caching mechanisms that are **thread-safe** and based on Kotlin Flow (for now only in-memory, more to come in the future)

 One way to create a in-memory cache is to use MutableStateFlow. \
 \